DavidBM/test-accounting/README.md

 During the development I tried several ways to try to parallelize the work, but they all showed to be slower than just having 2 threads, one reading/parsing and other processing transfers.

-As a summary for fast comparative when processing a CSV with 21 million entries:
+As a summary for fast comparative when processing a CSV with 21 million entries (without white-spaces handling):
 - 1 thread parsing and processing: 6.5 seconds.
 - 1 thread parsing + rayon (with Dashmap) for processing: 12 seconds
 - 1 thread parsing + thread pool (with data sharding) for processing: 9 seconds